getoutreach/gobox/pkg/ometrics/README.md

 ## Usage

-**Initialize Metrics Exporter**
+### Initialize metrics exporter

-In order to ensure the correct provider is used to export the open-telemtry metrics, it is required to call the `gobox/pkg/ometrics` func `InitializeMeterProvider(...)` with the expected provider type as well as any other relevant options.
+In order to ensure the correct provider is used to export the open-telemetry metrics, it is required to call the `gobox/pkg/ometrics` func `InitializeMeterProvider(...)` with the expected provider type as well as any other relevant options.
 Currently, this package only has support for `prometheus` and `otlp` (open-telemetry collector) exporter providers.
 Furthermore, the `prometheus` provider type is the only type which will be referenced throughout these docs, as it will provide the closest examples to current metric usage.

-The below code demonstrates how to initialize the `prometheus` provider using this package, which only needs to be done once, ideally in some service setup file *(main.go, internal/[serviceName]/server.go, etc...)*.
-Likely this will be added to a stencil template in the future, but will need to be added manually for now.
+The below code demonstrates how to initialize the `prometheus` provider using this package, which only needs to be done once, ideally in some service setup file *(`main.go`, `internal/[serviceName]/server.go`, etc.)* Likely this will be added to a stencil template in the future, but will need to be added manually for now.

 ```go
 // main.go